dinhtta/dinhtta.github.io/index.md

 My full name, in Vietnamese, is Dinh Tien Tuan Anh.
 In research publication, I go by the name "Tien Tuan Anh Dinh".
 In life, people call me Anh.

-I am currently a senior lecture (cyber security) at Deakin University.
+I am currently a senior lecturer (cyber security) at Deakin University.
 Previously I was a tenure-track faculty at the Singapore University of Technology and Design, in the Information System and Technology Design (ISTD) pillar.
 My research lies at the intersection of distributed systems, databases